+Double-negative acoustic metamaterials

+H. Ammari and B. Fitzpatrick and H. Lee and S. Yu and H. Zhang

+Research Report No. 2017-45

+September 2017 Latest revision: March 2018

+Seminar für Angewandte Mathematik Eidgenössische Technische Hochschule CH-8092 Zürich Switzerland

+Double-negative acoustic metamaterials^{}

+Hyundae Lee[‡]

+Habib Ammari[†]

+Brian Fitzpatrick[†]

+Sanghyeon Yu[†]

+Hai Zhang[§]

+Abstract

-Double-negative acoustic metamaterials H. Ammari and B. Fitzpatrick and H. Lee and S. Yu and H. Zhang Research Report No. 2017-45 September 2017 Seminar für Angewandte Mathematik Eidgenössische Technische Hochschule CH-8092 Zürich Switzerland Double-negative acoustic metamaterials Habib Ammari[†] Brian Fitzpatrick[†] Hyundae Lee[‡] Sanghyeon Yu[†] Hai Zhang[§] Abstract The aim of this paper is to provide a mathematical theory for understanding the mechanism behind the double-negative refractive index phenomenon in bubbly fluids.
-The design of double-negative metamaterials generally implies the use of two different kinds of subwavelength resonators.
-Such a requirement limits the applicability of double-negative metamaterials.
+The aim of this paper is to provide a mathematical theory for understanding the mechanism behind the double-negative refractive index phenomenon in bubbly fluids.
+The design of double-negative metamaterials generally requires the use of two different kinds of subwavelength resonators, which may limit the applicability of double-negative metamaterials.
 Herein we rely on media that consists of only a single type of resonant element, and show how to turn the acoustic metamaterial with a single negative effective property obtained in [H. Ammari and H. Zhang, Effective medium theory for acoustic waves in bubbly fluids near Minnaert resonant frequency.
 SIAM J. Math.
 Anal., 49 (2017), 3252-3276.] into a negative refractive index metamaterial, which refracts waves negatively, hence acting as a superlens.
-Using bubble dimers, it is proved that both the effective mass density and the bulk modulus of the bubbly fluid can be negative near the hybridized Minnaert resonances.
+Using bubble dimers made of two identical bubbles, it is proved that both the effective mass density and the bulk modulus of the bubbly fluid can be negative near the anti-resonance of the two hybridized Minnaert resonances for a single constituent bubble dimer.
 A rigorous justification of the Minnaert resonance hybridization, in the case of a bubble dimer in a homogeneous medium, is established.
-The acoustic properties of the bubble dimer are analyzed.
-Approximate formulas for the two hybridized Minnaert resonances are derived.
-Moreover, it is proved that the bubble dimer can be approximated as the sum of a monopole source and a dipole source.
-For an appropriate bubble volume fraction of randomly oriented bubble dimers, a double-negative effective medium theory near the hybridized Minnaert resonances is obtained.
+The acoustic properties of a single bubble dimer are analyzed.
+Asymptotic formulas for the two hybridized Minnaert resonances are derived.
+Moreover, it is proved that the bubble dimer can be approximated by a point scatterer with monopole and dipole modes.
+For an appropriate volume fraction of bubble dimers with certain conditions on their configuration, a double-negative effective medium when the frequency is near the anti-resonance of the hybridized Minnaert resonances can be obtained.

 Mathematics Subject Classification (MSC2000).
 35R30, 35C20.